T-sabljic/Auto-Wash-project/README.md

  AutoWash  is a template and describes about company which works Washing & Detailing cars, also describes how many happy clients has and what they say about company, show washing points and service, describes more about team and wrokers.
 On the AutoWash website you can also find plan for washing and price about it, contact and information with team and subscribe for newsletter.
 AutoWash website is also in the media **Facebook**, **Instagram**, **Twiter** and **LinkedIn**.
+The website is responsive for small screens.

 ##Built with